-The Elected Member will be informed of the complaint made against them, and will be asked for information or an explanation about the complaint.
-The Monitoring Officer will also notify the relevant Group Leader about the complaint.
+The elected member will be informed of the complaint made against them, and will be asked for information or an explanation about the complaint.
 Where the Monitoring Officer requires additional information in order to reach a decision, he/she may request further information from you or the elected member.

 The Monitoring Officer may seek to resolve the complaint informally at this stage, without the need for a formal investigation.
-Such informal resolution may involve the Elected Member accepting that his/her conduct was unacceptable and offering an apology, or other appropriate remedial action suggested by the Monitoring Officer.
-Where the Elected Member or Council make a reasonable offer of local resolution, but you are not willing to accept that offer, the Monitoring Officer may take this into account in deciding whether or not the complaint merits a formal standards investigation.
+Such informal resolution may involve the elected member accepting that his/her conduct was unacceptable and offering an apology, or other appropriate remedial action suggested by the Council.
+Where the elected member or Council make a reasonable offer of local resolution, but you are not willing to accept that offer, the Monitoring Officer may take this into account in deciding whether or not the complaint merits formal investigation.
+The Monitoring Officer will also consider the cost and the potential outcome of the complaint if it is proven there has been a breach of the Code of Conduct prior to a formal investigation being commenced.

 If your complaint identifies criminal conduct or breach of other regulation by any person, the Monitoring Officer has the power to call in the Police and/or other regulatory agencies to investigate the matter.
-It is then for the Police to determine how to conduct the matter.

-5. How is the investigation conducted?
+5 How is the investigation conducted?